 The first maneater Tiger ever shot by Jim Corbett was -'' The Champawat Maneater''.
 This tiger killed more than 436 people according to official records.
 The first Leopard killed by Jim Corbett was Panar leopard.
 Though Jim Corbett was a famous shikari of his times, he put down his gun and bought a camera in 1920 taking inspiration from his friend F.W.
 Champion.
 He was worried about the dwindling population of Big Cats and turned into a conservationist finally.

 In the era when Shikar was rampant and was considered a sport, Jim Corbett felt the danger to Indian Wildlife and also warned about the result of the irreparable damage being done to the ecosystem.
 It was Jim Corbett who persuaded the government to establish The Hailey National Park named after Lord Malcolm Hailey, which was later named Jim Corbett National Park in 1957 in his honor.

-Jim Corbett received the Kaisar-i-Hind in 1928 and was made Companion of the Order of The Indian Empire in 1946.
+Jim Corbett received the Kaiser-i-Hind in 1928 and was made Companion of the Order of The Indian Empire in 1946.

-Jim Corbett or called Caarpet Sahab by the locals, was as Indian as any of us, he was well versed with the local dialect and was aware of the local customs too.
+Jim Corbett or called Carpet Sahab by the locals was as Indian as any of us, he was well versed with the local dialect and was aware of the local customs too.
 He was loved by all and helped the locals get rid of many Man-eating Tigers and Leopards.
 His legacy will go on the with Asia's first National Park, 'The Jim Corbett National Park'.